Quiet Amalfi coast towns: where to stay without crowds

 By mid-morning, the waterfront promenade begins to get busier - not in a frantic, touristy way, but with the easy vibe of a town that still belongs to its residents.
 You might spot a fisherman sorting nets down by the pier or someone hanging laundry from a second-story window.
 It feels lived-in and authentic, and that’s refreshing on a coastline that can sometimes feel too curated.

 You won’t need a long list of things to do here.
-Instead, it’s the kind of place where you fall into a rhythm.
-You’ll likely revisit the same café more than once, recognize shopkeepers after a couple of days, and maybe even adjust your pace to match the town’s slower beat.
+Instead, you’ll likely revisit the same café more than once, recognize shopkeepers after a couple of days, and maybe even adjust your pace to match the town’s slower beat.

 Where to Stay: Hotel Santa Lucia